 - Beam Shape

-Let's just look at a few examples of a CW DPSS laser and CW fiber laser.
-If you are looking for a CW laser diode price than we would recommend our article How Much Does a Laser Diode Cost?
+Let's just look at a few examples of a CW laser (DPSS) and CW fiber laser.
+If you are looking for a CW laser diode price than we would recommend our article How Much Do Laser Diodes Cost?

-The simplest DPSS laser would be a 532nm frequency doubled component which can be found for a $100-$200 USD excluding the power supply.
-A turnkey 532nm 200mW DPSS laser can be purchased for $1,500 but this is going to have power stability in 10% range want a 1% than the price can quickly go up to $4,000.
+The simplest DPSS laser would be a 532nm frequency doubled component which can be found for aroung $100 to $200 USD excluding the power supply.
+A turnkey 532nm 200mW DPSS laser can be purchased for around $1,500 but this is going to have power stability in 10% range.
+If you need a 1% power stability than the price can quickly go up to $3,000+.

-The more flexibility you have in your requirements be it price or performance the more likely you can find the perfect CW laser.
+The more flexibility you have in your requirements, whether in terms price or performance, the more likely you can find the best CW laser for your application.
 You can also browse our Open Product Index of CW lasers to review by specification and manufacturer.

 WHERE ARE CW DPSS LASERS USED?

-Good question!
-Like computers, lasers have revolutionized our world and are employed to some degree in almost every industry in thousands of applications.
-There are applications where some lasers are more apt than others to perform a specific task.
-An example of this is the CW DPSS laser; because they are focused more around concentrated high power the bulk of them are found in industrial applications like laser drilling, cutting, welding, soldering, ablating (removing material), marking and engraving.
-Just to give you a little taste of how disruptive this technology is, think about cutting through or drilling a hole into any kind of metal.
+Like computers, lasers have revolutionized our world and are employed to some degree in almost every industry and in tens of thousands of applications.
+DPSS CW lasers are often the best choice for concentrated high power applications.
+Many of them are found in industrial applications like laser drilling, cutting, welding, soldering, ablating (removing material), marking and engraving.
+Consider the case of cutting or drilling a hole into any kind of metal.
+This has historically been a mechanical drill based application.
 Mechanically, it takes a hardened steel blade or drill bit of many varying sizes depending on the size of the hole.
-The blades and bits heat up, and over time wear out (or break) adding cost and inefficiencies to the process (not to mention the process control required to adjust the speed of the cutting or drilling tool depending on factors such as material type, thickness and depth of hole).
-These high-power laser don't have any mechanical parts to wear out and, when mounted on a computer controlled positioning system, can cut through most metals in varying patterns or drill any size hole.
+The blades and bits heat up, and over time wear out (or break) adding cost and inefficiencies to the process.
+There is also the process control required to adjust the speed of the cutting or drilling tool depending on factors such as material type, thickness and depth of hole.
+These high-power CW lasers don't have any mechanical parts to wear out, and when mounted onto a computer controlled positioning system can cut through most metals in varying patterns or drill any size hole.
 Maintenance is extremely low and lifetimes are much higher that their mechanical counterpart.

-Then there's welding which is necessary for many industrial processes from the manufacture of automobiles and airplanes to laptops and cellphones.
-A laser beam can heat a smaller area of the metals being joined creating a more controlled, smaller smoother seam and spots on the order of millimeters rather than centimeters from conventional welding.
-This results in higher process efficiencies increasing productivity translating to cost (and material) savings.
-For example, on average, there is up to 5000 welds spots per automobile.
-Multiply that number by 50 to 70 million cars manufactured per year; that's an astronomical number of welds just in this industrial sector all being done by automated CW lasers.
-That's technology at its best!!
+Next, consider welding.
+Welding is necessary for many industrial processes from the manufacture of automobiles and airplanes to laptops and cellphones.
+A laser beam can heat a smaller area of the metals being joined creating a more controlled, smaller, smoother seam and create spots on the order of millimeters rather than the centimeters yielded from conventional welding.
+This results in higher process efficiencies increasing productivity translating to cost savings.
+For example, on average, there are up to 5,000 welds spots per automobile.
+Multiply that number by 50 to 70 million cars manufactured per year; that's an astronomical number of welds just in this industrial sector, mostly all being done now by automated CW lasers.

-In laboratories, CW DPSS lasers in the visible range are widely used in fluorescence applications enabling imaging of cells, organisms, sub-cellular structures and cell dynamics in live cells.
+In laboratories, DPSS CW lasers in the visible range are widely used in fluorescence applications enabling imaging of cells, organisms, sub-cellular structures and cell dynamics in live cells.
 To learn more about how lasers are used Fluorescence Microscopy we have found this information from University of Illinois at Urbana-Champaign useful.
 Visible and infrared CW lasers are also used in interferometry for precision measurements and surface diagnostics.
-A very unique application for CW DPPSS lasers is an optical tweezer.
-We all know what a tweezer is.
-Well, an optical tweezer uses a highly focused laser beam to provide an attractive or repulsive force to physically hold and move microscopic dielectric objects mostly used in studying biological systems!
+A very unique application for DPSS CW lasers is an optical tweezer.
+An optical tweezer uses a highly focused laser beam to provide an attractive or repulsive force to physically hold and move microscopic dielectric objects.
+This is mostly used in studying biological systems.

-On a more personal level, as you might suspect from their use in processing materials, these lasers are also used in the medical industry as in general surgery for cutting (laser scalpel), ablating or cauterizing.
+As you might suspect from their use in processing materials, these lasers are also used extensively in the medical industry as in general surgery for cutting (laser scalpel), ablating or cauterizing.
 In dermatology, among other types of lasers, these lasers are selectively used in dermatology depending on the condition (removal of skin cancers for example).

 WHO MAKES CW LASERS?

-In the context of this overview we are referring to DPSS lasers and Fiber Lasers.
-We have handy Open Product Index that lists all (over 35) manufacturers with data sheets of CW Lasers.
-This Open Index allows you to quickly compare key specifications including wavelength, output power, and technology to quick find the best CW lasers for your application.
-If you are looking for a CW laser that is made by semiconductor material, aka a laser diode we would direct you to the Open Index for Laser Diodes.
+In the context of this overview we are referring to DPSS CW lasers and Fiber CW lasers.
+We have an Open-Index Product Selection Guide that lists over 40 manufacturers with data sheets of their CW Lasers.
+This Open-Index allows you to quickly compare key specifications including wavelength, output power, and technology to quickly find the best CW laser for your application.
+If you are looking for a CW laser that is made by semiconductor material, aka a laser diode we would direct you to the Open-Index for Laser Diodes.